HMS Erica (K 50)

 |Lost||9 Feb 1943|

 HMS Erica (Lt.
 Adrian Charles Cuthbert Seligman, RNR) was escorting a convoy from Benghazi to Alexandria when she struck a mine and sank off Derna in position 32º48'N, 21º10'E. There were some casualties but none fatal.
 The crew was picked up HMS Southern Maid.
-Ironically the mine field had been laid in July 1941 by the British minelaying submarine HMS Rorqual.
+Most likely the mine she hit was one of the minefield laid on 21 July 1940 by the British minelaying submarine HMS Rorqual.

 Commands listed for HMS Erica (K 50)